quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Stateless Reset {#stateless-reset}

-A stateless reset is provided as an option of last resort for an endpoint that does not have access to the state of a connection.
+A stateless reset is provided as an option of last resort for a server that does not have access to the state of a connection.
 A crash or outage might result in peers continuing to send data to an endpoint that is unable to properly continue the connection.
 A stateless reset is not appropriate for